 Background and General Interests

 I am currently a Leinweber Center for Theoretical Physics Graduate Fellow at the University of Michigan, pursuing a PhD in Astronomy and Astrophysics.
 My advisor is Professor Fred Adams.
 Generally, I am interested in the dynamics of both exoplanetary systems and of our own solar system.
 Particularly, my research recently has focused on deriving fundamental properties of objects using dynamical techniques.
-I will be graduating with my PhD in Spring 2019, and so I am currently applying for postdoctoral fellowships and research positions.

 As an undergraduate, I majored in Astrophysics (with a minor in English) at the California Institute of Technology.
 I am also particularly interested in teaching, and I have gained experience by serving as a GSI (graduate student instructor) for multiple classes and tutoring both high school and undergraduate students.